 Other individuals that through research, the ADRC has determined could benefit most from Options Counseling.

-Informal caregivers seeking assistance with decision-making will be offered a referral to the local Family Caregiver Support Program for TCare Screening, Assessment, and Consultation services.
+Informal caregivers seeking assistance with decision-making will be offered a referral to the local Family Caregiver Support Program for TCare Screening®, Assessment, and Consultation services.

 Initiation/Referral Protocols for Options Counseling: